digiltd/oh-rtd-test/GC100 IR Binding.md

-Documentation for Global Cache-100 binding for IR devices
+Documentation for GC100 IR binding

 ## Introduction
-This page describes the GC-100 binding for IR devices, which allows openhab items to send commands to the corresponding IR devices from one or more instances of GC-100.
+This page describes the GC100 IR binding, which allows openhab items to send commands to the corresponding IR devices from one or more instances of GC-100.

 For installation of the binding, please see Wiki page [Bindings](https://github.com/openhab/openhab/wiki/Bindings).

 ## Global Binding Configuration
-The GC-100 IR binding allows you to define named instances of GC-100 in your openhab.cfg.
+The GC100 IR binding allows you to define named instances of GC100 in your openhab.cfg.
 When defining your item binding configuration you can use the name to refer to your instances.
-In doing so, you can easily change the address by which you GC-100 instance can be reached without having to reconfigure all of your bindings.
+In doing so, you can easily change the address by which you GC100 instance can be reached without having to reconfigure all of your bindings.

 The syntax of the binding configuration is like this:
 ```